 This program is designed for:

 The program begins with a technical overview from Chris O’Brien, Head Coach of the Australian Men’s Rowing Team.
-Topics include machine setup, stroke sequence, and efficiency principles.
+Topics include machine setup, stroke sequence, and efficiency principles — giving new users a foundation in good movement from the very first session.

 Follow-Along Athlete Guidance